 Additionally, clubs and activities who periodically engage in sponsored, organized competitions (DECA, FBLA, Cheer, Super Mileage Vehicle, etc.) may participate in day-trip only competitions to the same extent allowable for athletic games with a safety plan approved by the building principal.
 Participation is voluntary.
-Any competitions involving overnight trips will not be allowed at this time.
+Only field trips for event or competition related purposes that have an approved safety plan will be allowed at this time.